UCLA-IRL/ndn-python-repo/docs/src/specification/encoding.rst

 These Data are issued via Pub-Sub protocol.
 Each ``RepoCommandParam`` and ``RepoCommandRes`` contains multiple ``ObjParam`` and ``ObjStatus``, resp.

+Current protocol does not support compatibility among different versions.
+All TLV-TYPE numbers are critical.

 These structures are defined as follows:

 .. code-block:: abnf